ShaikFareed-1/ML_Projects_and_Labs/README.md

 # ML_Projects_and_Labs
-My projects and lab submission of FMML.
+My projects and lab submission of ML.